jaredszajkowski/jaredszajkowski.github.io/content/post/harry-browne-permanent-portfolio/index.md

 ### Portfolio Strategy

 This is the function that executes the strategy.
-That is, takes in the following variables and produces a dataframe with the results:
+The function takes in the following variables and produces a dataframe with the results:

 * fund_list: This is a list of the funds (in this case asset classes) to be used
 * starting_cash: Starting capital amount for the strategy